Willyjvp/backbone-challenge/README.md

 ## About the app

-The Backbone challenge is a web app where an use can manage contacts.
+The Backbone challenge is a web app where a user can manage contacts.
-The actions that can be perform in the app are:
+The actions that can be performed in the app are:

 - View all contacts
-- Filter by email (**at least 3 character needed**)
+- Filter by email (**at least 3 characters needed**)
 - Create a new contact
 - Edit an existing contact
 - Delete an existing contact

-**Some flows in the app was tested with Jest and React-Testing-Library**
+Some flows in the app were **tested with Jest and React-Testing-Library**

+For the **state management** I used:
+* React Context:
+  * List of Contacts
+  * Single Contact to view/edit/delete
+  * Filter text
+  * Rows and page displayed

+* Redux State:
+  * Alert state

+**Custom Hooks**
+* useTimeout: manage the state of an alert, when invoked this set a timeout to hide the alert

-### How I take the challenge
+### How I took the challenge

 To understand all the requirements I made a google document to write all the technical and the functional requirements.
-Once I got the basics of the project, I started to learn about the `api` that I had to use, some notes I taked from the documentation and made my document more robust.
+Once I got the basics of the project, I started to learn about the `api` that I had to use, some notes I took from the documentation and made my document more robust.

 Here is the [Google document](https://docs.google.com/document/d/1PNtYtnI8BN02sw4LnjxcSxrQwIBfGm3Z0yFcWgV0-i4/edit?usp=sharing) if you wanna check it out.